lakshyamutneja/Project-4/README.md

 You can find a detailed [project rubric, here](https://review.udacity.com/#!/rubrics/2576/view).

+## Prerequisites & Assumptions

+- Github and linked CircleCI accounts
+- Workstation with a BASH terminal.
+    - This project was tested on an Ubuntu 20.04 workstation.
+- Working Docker, Kubectl, Python3.7, hadolint and Minikube Installations on your workstation.
+- Knoledge of working with python3 virtual environments

 **The final implementation of the project will showcase your abilities to operationalize production microservices.**

 ---